 Healthy Minds, Safe Schools

 Another key line of research is mental health early risk identification and remediation.
+Identifying students who are at risk to themselves or others can increase student and school safety.
 School-based mental health supports are most impactful when provided through a multi-tiered system of support.
-Using data collected over decades, Healthy Minds, Safe Schools was developed as a proactive solution to the ever increasing mental health needs of students.
-Our risk management screening and monitoring system helps school teams identify at-risk students, prioritize needs, and provide timely interventions.
-Current implementers are decreasing internalizing behaviors by -77% and decreasing externalizing behaviors by -75%.
+Using a brief screener, teams can rapidly identify students at risk and begin active problem solving following a unique tiered intervention process.
 Click here to learn more about Healthy Minds, Safe Schools’ preventative screening tools and smart teaming approach.

 Layers of Analysis Framework